uqlibrary/technology-training/R/reports/reports.md

     {r message=FALSE}

-The code will be executed and the output (if there is any) will be shown, but the messages won’t\!
+The code will be executed and the output (if there is any) will be shown, but the messages won’t!

 There are many options to choose from, depending on what you want to do and show with your chunk of code.
 For example, to hide both messages and